 There are a lot of factors that can play a part in how successful your SEO efforts are and we won’t be covering them all here.
 However, we will take a look at some of the most important things to get right.
 So let’s take a more detailed look at how SEO works and how you can use it to reach more people looking to book accommodation in your area.

-Keyword research is one of the most important factors in how SEO works and is the process of analysing search terms that people enter into search engines to find out:
+Keyword research is at the top of our SEO tips as it is one of the most important factors in how SEO works.
+Keyword research is the process of analysing search terms that people enter into search engines to find out:

 So, for example, if you are a bed and breakfast owner in Mooloolaba, you need to start thinking about not just the obvious terms like ‘bed and breakfast mooloolaba’ but other terms that people might use when planning their trip and looking for accommodation in the area.
-A key point in understanding how SEO works is considering that what you want to rank well for may be different from what your audience actually wants.
+One of our top SEO tips is to consider that what you want to rank well for may be different from what your audience actually wants.
 The trick is understanding this in the first place so that you can craft your website content to answer the needs of your target audience.

 Once you get into keyword research you might be surprised about how many different variations of search terms there are and how much they differ in popularity.
 Just guessing at these terms really isn’t enough.
 For example, take the term ‘bed and breakfast sunshine coast’.
 At the time of writing this that term has 320 searches a month.
 However, say you had used the phrase ‘b&b sunshine coast’ that term has 260 searches a month.
 And if you had opted for ‘bed & breakfast sunshine coast’ that term has just 10 searches a month.